tgrava/tgrava.github.io/_pages/about.md

 ---
 Hi there.

-*"I sell no houses, only beginnings,"*\
-*"I promise no truths, only probabilities,"*\
-Do you see any difference?

 We live in an era of information.\
 Much of it from snake-oil merchants.\
 I therefore seek to filter it efficiently.